CatalystCode/corpus-to-graph-genomics/azure-deployment/README.md

 The pipeline can run on any platform and in any hosting environment.
 We used Node.js and non-native node-modules so that there are no platform-dependant components.

-The pipeline consists of the following stages:
-Daily check of new documents from public repository ==> Turn document into sentences and each sentence into entities ==> Extract and score relations ==> store relation and scoring to the graph database.

-Both scoring and entity extraction logic are implemented through exposing a separate interface.
+Both scoring and entity extraction logic are encapsulated by exposing a separate interface.
 In our implementation, that interface consumes a **REST API** implemented outside of this repository.

-![Pipeline architecture][architecture]

 ## ARM Deployment
-We used **ARM templates** for deploying the solution since it can be deployed using the platform-independent **azure cli** command line tool.
+We used **ARM templates** for deploying the solution since it can be deployed using the platform-independent **[azure cli][azure-cli]** command line tool.
 The Arm templates can also be deployed directly from Github:
 [Scalable Template][scalable-template]; [All-in-one Template][all-in-one-template].